 I love mashed potatoes.
 Actually, I love all potatoes; but I’m talking about mashed here.
 I find that I make mashed potatoes most often when I’m serving meat.
 Consequently, I don’t add butter, milk or cream to the potatoes.
 Olive oil is my “go to” for a little healthy fat content.
 After that, I add some of the starchy water in which I boiled the potatoes and/or some non-dairy unflavored soy milk or even coconut milk if you want a creamier, slightly coconut flavor.
 Flavoring is a matter of personal taste.
 Besides salt and pepper, I like to add fresh chives, parsley or any fresh herb you prefer.
 I like the added flavor and the pop of green in the potatoes.

 One more thing!
 People always ask if they should hand mash or put the potatoes in an electric blender.
 I choose hand mashing every time.
-If you don’t stop the blender just in time, you end up with a gluey substance.
+An electric blender just turns the potatoes into glue.
 You’ll get the lightest mashed potatoes possible if you press the boiled potatoes through a ricer before mashing them.
 That process takes a little more time.
 I usually do my preliminary mash with a potato masher.
 It covers more area than a fork.
 After that, I use a fork to mash in the remaining ingredients.
 Enjoy!

 Note: I prefer Russet Potatoes for baking and stuffing and Yukon Golds for boiling and mashing.
 Also- there is the question of potato skin.
 My preference is to peel the potatoes before I boil them.
 Many people prefer to scrub the potato skin, boil the potatoes in the skin and then mash everything together.
 It’s up to you.

 Prep time: 15 minutes after potatoes are boiled

 - 8-10 Servings

 - 2 pounds Yukon Gold Potatoes peeled and quartered

 - salt and freshly ground pepper